What is an ADT?

 - For winter/spring 2022 transfer: many CSU campuses require completion of the ADT by the end of summer 2021 to receive admission benefits so you should plan accordingly and submit your ADT

 Graduation Application early summer (July 2021).
 The ADT awarded will be posted to your transcript which will verify degree completion.

 For campuses allowing fall completion of the ADT, or those accepting post-summer "verification" of students' ADT status, the ADT Graduation Application must be submitted by October 15, 2021 to meet CSU's verification deadline.

 - For fall 2022 transfer: most CSU campuses require completion of the ADT by the end of spring 2022 to potentially

 receive admission benefits.
 You must submit your ADT Graduation Application by February 25, 2022 to meet CSU's verification deadline.

 Follow all instructions provided by CSU and De Anza and request to have your official transcript(s) sent to CSU by the posted CSU deadline(s).
 You may be required to submit your transcripts more than once.
 Transcript request.

 The ADT awarded will be noted on your De Anza College transcript.
 CSU will reference your official De Anza College transcript to verify degree completion.

-Check your email account & student portal(s) on a regular basis.
-De Anza College may send you important and time-sensitive messages regarding your application, as needed.
+Check your email & student portal(s) on a regular basis.
+CSU and De Anza College may send you important and time-sensitive messages regarding your ADT and application.

 Students are encouraged to meet as early as possible in their academic careers and periodically with a DAC counselor or academic adviser to develop a Student Education Plan and with a transfer college or university admissions representative to confirm their choice of classes.